mayakoneval/docs/pages/docs/features/build-env-and-secrets.md

   }
 }
 ```
-<Caption>Using our `npm-token` that we added to our account or team before with an environment variable within a `now.json` configuration.</Caption>
+<Caption>Using the `npm-token` secret with an environment variable within a `now.json` configuration.</Caption>

-You can also use secrets in the CLI using the same method of using the `@` symbol before the value
+It is also possible to use secrets with Now CLI using the same method of using the `@` symbol before the value

 Read more about [secrets within Now](/docs/features/env-and-secrets#securing-env-variables-using-secrets) for more examples and information.

 ## Step 2: Using Build Environment Variables and Secrets
-When we have set up our environment variables using one of the methods above, with secrets or not, we are now ready to use them within the build step.
+With environment variables set up using one of the methods above, with secrets or not, use them within the build step using a `Dockerfile`.

-By creating a `Dockerfile` we can let Now know that we want a build step for our app.
-Within that `Dockerfile`, we can use our environment variables that we setup in previous steps (including those with values associated with secrets) using the [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg).
+Having a `Dockerfile` gives Now the context that a build step exists for an app.
+Within that `Dockerfile`, use environment variables set up in previous steps (including those with values associated with secrets) using the [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg).

-For example, if we want to use the `NPM_TOKEN` environment variable from our [last step](#using-secrets) we can use the following in a `Dockerfile`:
+For example, to use the `NPM_TOKEN` environment variable from the [last step](#using-secrets) use the following in a `Dockerfile`:
 ```
 ARG NPM_TOKEN
 ```
 <Caption>Creating an ARG variable with the value of an earlier created environment variable</Caption>

-The `Dockerfile` and Now will associate the value of that ARG with the `NPM_TOKEN` environment variable.
-We can then subsequently use this value by referencing the ARG with the same name with a `$` prefixing it.
+The `Dockerfile` and Now will associate the value of that `ARG` with the `NPM_TOKEN` environment variable.
+Then, subsequently use this value by referencing the `ARG` with the same name with a `$` prefixing it.

 ```
 RUN echo "//registry.npmjs.org/:_authToken=$NPM_TOKEN" > ~/.npmrc
 ```
-<Caption>Using an environment variable and ARG in conjunction to output a valid `.npmrc` for private npm</Caption>
+<Caption>Using an environment variable and `ARG` in conjunction to output a valid `.npmrc` for private npm</Caption>

-> Note that by default your deployment will be detected as a Docker deployment when you have a Dockerfile.
-If you're using the Dockerfile to build a static app, make sure you mark your app as [`"type": "static"` within your now.json configuration](docs/features/static-builds#step-3:-configuring-now-for-static-deployments).
+> Note that by default an app with a `Dockerfile` deployment will be detected as a Docker deployment.
+Make sure to mark an app as [`"type": "static"` within the now.json configuration](docs/features/static-builds#step-3:-configuring-now-for-static-deployments) if the app should be deployed and built as static using the `Dockerfile`.

-## Example
+## Example of using environment variables to install private npm packages
-Now that we've gone through the steps and methods of using environment variables and secrets in the build step, let's take a look at an example.

-### Using Private npm packages
-To use private npm packages, npm requires that we provide an auth token.
-We don't always want to hardcode this auth token, so we can use environment variables and secrets to manage this.
+To use private npm packages, npm requires that apps provide an auth token.
+It is not always possible or safe to hardcode this auth token, so environment variables and secrets are the features available to manage this.

-To start, let's get a new token. npm will give us a new token using the command `npm token create --read-only` but we probably don't want to share that token around.
-To protect the token from getting out for anyone else to use, we can use the `now secret` command.
+To start, a new token is needed. npm will create a new token using the command `npm token create --read-only`.
+It is better to keep this token secret to avoid others gaining access to private packages.
+To protect the token from reaching others outside of those intended, the `now secret` command will take the token and associate it with an account or team ready to be used with environment variables.

 <TerminalInput>now secret add npm-token NPM_TOKEN_VALUE</TerminalInput>
-<Caption>Adding the `npm-token` secret to our account or team.</Caption>
+<Caption>Adding the `npm-token` secret to an account or team.</Caption>

-Once our secret is added, we can use that secret in our `now.json` configuration.
+Once the secret is added, it can be used in a `now.json` configuration using environment variables.
 ```
 {
   "build": {